-Before you have the scan you will be asked to drink some water for about 30 minutes to ensure you are well hydrated.
-You will then be taken into the CT Scanning Room and asked to lie on the scanner table flat on your back.
+When it is time for your scan you will be taken into the CT Scanning Room and asked to lie on the scanner table flat on your back.
 The radiographer will ensure that you are lying comfortably in the correct position.
 Straps and pillows may be used to help maintain the correct position and to keep you still during the examination.

-You will have a small tube, called a cannula, inserted into one of the veins in your arm.
-Intravenous contrast (X-ray dye) is administered through the cannula during the scan using a special pump.
+If intravenous contrast is used you will have a small tube, called a cannula, inserted into one of the veins in your arm.
+The contrast is administered through the cannula before or during the scan using a special pump.